Group 16 Rugby League: Far South Coast / Northern Sub-Group

-Tip: To view original newspaper articles from The Cobargo Chronicle and Southern Record and Advertiser, hover over the blue number in the reports column and then click on the article name.
-That will open the article in Trove.

 Pambula / Imlay

 A competition centred around Pambula was held in 1933.
 Four teams contested the 1936 season: Pambula, Eden, Wolumla and Burragate.

 The 1947 Imlay Rugby League competition included Bemboka, Candelo, Eden, Pambula, Tathra, Wolumla and Wyndham.
 The Bega Rovers and Bega Wests switched from the Northern Sub-Group to the Imlay League in 1955.

 Southern Monaro

 The four towns of Bibbenluke, Bombala, Cathcart and Delegate regularly played Rugby Union matches in the early decades of the 20th century.
 The clubs trialed league rules in 1928 but returned to Union in 1929.
 In 1932, however, Southern Monaro Rugby League was established as a sub-group of Group 16.
 In 1935, the three first grade teams became two by the end of the season.
 Bombala fielded two teams (Blues and Blacks), and Nimmitabel joined to make a five team 1936 competition.
 From 1937, the clubs reverted to challenge cup matches.

-Group 19 Rugby League (1950-1970)
+Group 19 Rugby League (1950–1970)

 A senior Rugby League competition under the enumeration Group 19 ran from the post-war years until 1970.
 Participating teams included Bibbenluke, Bombala, Delegate, Jindabyne and (usually) Adaminaby.
 In most seasons two or three Cooma teams participated – the Cooma Rovers and St Patricks, Cooma Blues or Cooma Citizens.
 Employees engaged in the Snowy River Scheme fielded teams for short periods – Public Service, Snowy and the intriguingly named Utah-Island Bend.

 In 1971 the northern Group 19 clubs – Cooma Rovers, Adaminaby, Jindabyne, Cooma Citizens and Nimmitabel agreed to combine playing resources and field a team in the Group 16 competition, as the Alpine Wanderers.
 The three teams from southern Monaro also joined the combined competition, although they remained separate clubs.

 The enumeration Group 19 was later redeployed to the northern tablelands of New South Wales, with teams from Armidale, Glen Innes, Guyra, Narwan, Uralla and Walcha competing under that banner in the 1980s.